driskell/log-courier/docs/codecs/Filter.md

 A set of regular expressions to match against each line.

 These are applied in the order that they are specified.
-As soon as a matching pattern is found the event is shipped and the remaining patterns are skipped until the next event.
-As such, patterns with higher hit rates should be specified first.
+As soon as the required number of matches occurred (dictated by the `match` configuration that defaults to `any`), the event is shipped.
+Patterns with higher hit rates should be specified first when `match` is `any`.

 The pattern syntax is detailed at https://code.google.com/p/re2/wiki/Syntax.